Sandcherry jelly made from wild fruit

 3 1/2 cups sugar

 Combine juice and pectin.
 Bring mixture to a hard boil and immediately add sugar and stir.
 Bring to full, rolling boil and boil hard for 1 minute, stirring constantly.
 Remove from heat, skim off foam.
-Pour jelly into hot, sterilized half-pint jars to 1/4 inch of top and seal with two-piece canning lids.
-Process in a boiling water bath for 6 minutes (10 minutes for cold, unsterile jars).
+Pour jelly into hot, sterilized half-pint or pint jars to 1/4 inch of top.
+Seal with two-piece canning lids.* Process in a boiling water bath.
+See chart below.

 * The use of paraffin is no longer recommended.
 Minnesota Extension advises the use of two-piece lids.